bddupre92/Neurobook_BME_UND/chapter 10/readme.md

 $θ=2×arctan⁡(d2D)\theta = 2 \times \arctan\left(\frac{d}{2D}\right)θ=2×arctan(2Dd)$

 Where:
-•	$θ\thetaθ$ = Visual angle in degrees
+- $θ\thetaθ$ = Visual angle in degrees
-•	$ddd$ = Diameter or height of the object (or stimulus)
+- $ddd$ = Diameter or height of the object (or stimulus)
-•	$DDD$ = Distance from the observer to the object Steps for Calculation
+- $DDD$ = Distance from the observer to the object Steps for Calculation
-1. Measure the Object's Size (d): o	Determine the actual size of the object or stimulus in units such as centimeters or inches.
+1. Measure the Object's Size (d): Determine the actual size of the object or stimulus in units such as centimeters or inches.
-2. Measure the Viewing Distance (D): o	Measure the distance from the observer’s eyes to the object or stimulus.
+3. Measure the Viewing Distance (D): Measure the distance from the observer’s eyes to the object or stimulus.
 This is often done in centimeters or inches.
-3. Apply the Formula:
-o	Substitute the values for ddd and DDD into the formula to find the visual angle.
+4. Apply the Formula: Substitute the values for $ddd$ and $DDD$ into the formula to find the visual angle.
 ### Example Calculation
 Suppose you have an object that is 10 cm in diameter (d) and it is viewed from a distance of 100 cm (D).
 1. Convert the measurements into the formula:
-2.

 $θ=2×arctan⁡(10/2100)=2×arctan⁡(5100)\theta = 2 \times \arctan\left(\frac{10 / 2}{100}\right) = 2 \times \arctan\left(\frac{5}{100}\right)θ=2×arctan(10010/2)=2×arctan(1005)$

-3. Calculate the visual angle:
+2. Calculate the visual angle:

 $θ=2×arctan⁡(0.05)≈2×2.86∘≈5.72∘\theta = 2 \times \arctan(0.05) \approx 2 \times 2.86^\circ \approx 5.72^\circθ=2×arctan(0.05)≈2×2.86∘≈5.72∘$